pmean/build-website/text/04/OrdinalLogistic.md

 If you have a set of control probabilities, it is easy to see what the treatment probabilities will be under the proportional odds assumption.
-Let\'s start with the probabilities listed below.
+Let's start with the probabilities listed below.

 ![ordinal03.gif not found.](../../../web/images/04/OrdinalLogistic03.png)

 Compute the cumulative probabilities, that is,   the probability of A, then A/B, then A/B/C, and then A/B/C/D. The last of these has to equal 1.00.